DataONEorg/d1_python/README.md

 * If the `YAPF`, `isort` or `trailing-whitespace` hooks modify any of the files being committed, the hooks will show as `Failed` and the commit is aborted.
 This provides an opportunity to examine the reformatted files and run the unit and integration tests again in order make sure the reformat did not break anything.
 The modified files can then be staged and committed again.
 If no new modifications have been made, the commit then goes through, with the hooks showing a status of `Passed`.

+  A convenient command to "restage" the files modified by pre-commit:

+      $ git update-index --again

+  Or, to add a shortcut:

+      $ git config --global alias.restage "update-index --again"

+      $ git restage

 * `Flake8` only performs validation, not formatting.
 If validation fails, the issues should be fixed before committing.
 The modifications may then trigger a new formatting by `YAPF` and/or `trailing-whitespace`, thus requiring the files to be staged and commited again.

 * If desired, the number of extra staging and commits caused by reformatting and validation can be reduced with workflow adjustments: